django-cms/djangocms-text-ckeditor/README.rst

 This image is base64 encoded and lives in the 'src' attribute as a 'data' tag.

 We detect this images, encode them and convert them to picture plugins.
-If you want to overwirite this behavior for your own picture plugin:
+If you want to overwrite this behavior for your own picture plugin:

 There is a setting called::